fcdoc/doc/en/flashduty/integration_guide/change_integration/custom_change_integration_guide.md

 ## FAQs
 ---

+|+| Why have I not received any updates in Flashduty?

+    #### In Flashduty

+    1. Verify if the integration displays **the latest event timestamp**.
+If it does not, this indicates that Flashduty has not received the push notifications; proceed to investigate the Nightingale component as a priority.

+    #### In your system

-<details><summary>Why didn't I receive the changes in Flashduty ?</summary><h4> exist Flashduty</h4><ol><li> Check if the integration shows **the latest event time** ?
-If not, it means that Flashduty has not received the push, and the Nightingale part will be directly checked first.</li></ol><h4> in your system</h4><ol><li> Confirm that the address you requested exactly matches the address in the integration details.</li><li> Confirm that your service can access the external network api.flashcat.cloud domain name.
-If not, you first need to open an external network for server , or separately enable external network access for the Flashduty domain name.</li><li> Print the response result of the Flashduty service to see if there is clear information.</li></ol><p> If the root cause of the problem is still not found after performing the above steps, please contact us **with the request_id in the request response** .</p></details>
+    1. Confirm that the address you requested is exactly the same as the one provided in the integration details.
+    2. Confirm that your service can access the external api.flashcat.cloud domain name.
+If not, you first need to open an external network for the server, or enable external network access for Flashduty's domain name alone.
+    3. Print the response output of the Flashduty service to check for any clear information.

+    If the root cause of the problem is still not found after performing the above steps, please contact us **with the request_id in the request response** .